Arithmetics of homogeneous spaces over $p$-adic function fields: Introduction

-Our observation is that the existence of rational points on a homogeneous space $X$ of $\SL_n$ is closely related to that of universal torsors (see Notations and conventions below, \ref{subsectionNotations}) over a smooth projective compactification of $X$.
-This is part of a "descent theory" for torsors under tori, which (over number fields) originated from the formidable works of Colliot-Th\'el\`ene and Sansuc \cite[\S 3]{ctsDescentII}.
-Skorobogatov then made some complements \cite[\S 6]{Sko}.
-In our case (over $p$-adic function fields), Theorem \ref{customthmHasse} is then a direct consequence of the following descent result, which is an analogue of \cite[Th\'eor\`eme 3.5.1]{ctsDescentII} (see also \cite[Proposition 6.1.4]{Sko}).
+Actually, for each of the two above theorems, we present two proofs.
+The first ones (Theorems \ref{thm:Hasse} and \ref{thm:Weak}) rely on the observation that the two arithmetic problems (the local-global principle and weak approximation) for homogeneous spaces of $\SL_n$ is closely related to the question of {\em universal torsors} over their smooth compactifications.
+This is part of a ``descent theory'' for torsors under tori, which (over number fields) originated from the formidable work of Colliot-Th\'el\`ene and Sansuc \cite[\S 3]{CTSdescent}, and to which Skorobogatov then made some complements \cite[\S 6]{SkorobogatovTorsors}.
+Hence, in the course of proving Theorems \ref{customthm:Hasse} and \ref{customthm:Weak}, we shall develop this descent theory for varieties over $p$-adic function fields.
+In particular, the following analogue of \cite[Th\'eor\`eme 3.8.1, Proposition 3.8.7]{CTSdescent} (see also \cite[Corollary 6.1.3]{SkorobogatovTorsors}) is proposed.

-\begin{customthm} [Theorem \ref{thmUniversalTorsor}] Let $K$ be the function field of a smooth projective geometrically integral curve $\Omega$ over a $p$-adic field.
-Let $X$ be a smooth projective geometrically stably rational variety over $K$.
-Suppose that $X(K_v) \neq \varnothing$ for all closed points $v \in \Omega$.
-Then universal $X$-torsors exist if and only if the unramified first obstruction to the local-global principle for $X$ vanishes. \end{customthm}
+\begin{customthm} [Theorem \ref{thm:Descent}] Let $K$ be the function field of a smooth projective geometrically integral curve $\Omega$ over a $p$-adic field.
+Let $X$ be a smooth proper geometrically integral variety over $K$ such that $\Pic X_{\ol{K}}$ is a finitely generated free abelian group.
+If the universal torsors $Y \to X$ (see its definition at the beginning of section \ref{sec:Descent}) satisfy the local-global principle (resp. the local-global principle and weak approximation), then the reciprocity obstruction (that is, the obstruction relative to the subgroup of $\H^3(K(X),\Qbb/\Zbb(2))$ consisting of elements unramified over $K$) to the local-global principle (resp. the local-global principle and weak approximation) on $X$ is the only one. \end{customthm}